boTux-fr/systemd-service-iptables/README.md

 ### Other rules

-When we want to add another set of rules, we need to manually add an override on the new rule to set `Wants=iptables@base.service` as dependencie, then the new rules will be loaded after the base.
+When we want to add another set of rules, we need to manually add an override on the new rule to set `After=iptables@base.service` as dependencie, then the new rules will be loaded after the base.

 When we add another one, we need to map it to the second.